Cold molecules in HI 21cm absorbers across redshifts 0.1-4: Results

-Being nearer ($z \sim$ 0.05), the merging galaxy pair in front of the quasar Q0248+430 (J0251+4315) at $z$ = 1.313 has been detected in several CO emission lines \citep[][]{Kuehr1977, Kollatschny1991}.
+Being closer ($z \sim$ 0.05), the merging galaxy pair in front of the quasar Q0248+430 (J0251+4315) at $z$ = 1.313 has been detected in several CO emission lines \citep[][]{Kuehr1977, Kollatschny1991}.
 The CO(1-0) integrated flux density ($S_{CO}dV$) using the Berkeley-Illinois-Maryland Association (BIMA) interferometer was 24\,Jy\,\kms\ \citep{Hwang2004}.
-With the IRAM-30m, \citet{Downes1993} reported $S_{CO}dV$ = 25\,Jy\,\kms, while from our observations we estimate, $S_{CO}dV$= 8.5\,Jy\,\kms.
-However, in our observations the telescope was pointed towards the QSO, which is about 15\,\arcsec\ from the foreground galaxy. \citet{Combes2019} using NOEMA observations have shown that the CO emission is confined to the few central arcseconds of the galaxy.
-Thus, the telescope beam only partially covers CO emission region associated with the galaxy, as shown in Fig. \ref{fig:QSO-G}, which explains the discrepancy with earlier observations.
-We note that tidal tail emanating from the foreground galaxy extends across the background QSO and is responsible for the CO absorption line detection \citep[][]{Combes2019}.
-Unlike the case of PKS0201+113, the molecular absorption in this case is coincident with the narrower and stronger \hi\ 21-cm absorption components \citep[see also][]{Gupta2018oh}.
+With the IRAM-30m, \citet{Downes1993} reported $S_{CO}dV$ = 25\,Jy\,\kms, while from our observations we estimate $S_{CO}dV$= 8.5\,Jy\,\kms.
+However, in our observations, the telescope was pointed toward the QSO, which is about 15\,\arcsec\ from the foreground galaxy. \citet{Combes2019}, using NOEMA observations, showed that the CO emission is confined to the few central arcseconds of the galaxy.
+Therefore, the telescope beam only partially covers the CO emission region associated with the galaxy, as shown in Fig. \ref{fig:QSO-G}, which explains the discrepancy with earlier observations.
+We note that the tidal tail emanating from the foreground galaxy extends across the background QSO and is responsible for the CO absorption line detection \citep[][]{Combes2019}.
+Unlike the case of PKS0201+113, the molecular absorption in this case is coincident with the narrower and stronger \hi\ 21cm absorption components \citep[see also][]{Gupta2018oh}.